-Breast pain can happen as a result of a change in hormone levels is cyclic breast pain.
+Breast pain can happen due to a change in hormone levels is cyclic breast pain.
 Women may experience more pain, or their breasts can feel swollen or more sensitive around their menstrual cycle.
-Other things that change hormone levels such as birth control pills or hormone therapy for menopause can cause similar symptoms.
+Other things that change hormone levels, such as birth control pills or hormone therapy for menopause, can cause similar symptoms.

 When pain is not a result of hormone level changes, it is noncyclic breast pain.
-The pain can be caused by an injury, infection, certain medications, or large breast size.
-It can be caused by breast cancer, however, that is rare.
+An injury, infection, certain medications, or large breast size can cause pain.
+It can be caused by breast cancer.
+However, that is rare.

-These changes occur most often in premenopausal women and are caused by hormonal changes.
-In addition to “lumpy, bumpy" feeling breast tissue in one or both breasts, pain, tenderness, and nipple discharge can also be present due to fluctuating hormone levels.
+These changes often occur in premenopausal women and are caused by hormonal changes.
+In addition to the "lumpy, bumpy" feeling of breast tissue in one or both breasts, pain, tenderness, and nipple discharge can also be present due to fluctuating hormone levels.

 Other common triggers for breast pain include caffeine or stress.
-Omitting coffee, tea and soda can be helpful in reducing breast pain.
-Other things are also known to cause breast pain, include chocolate, cheese, bananas, nuts, red wine, "energy’ drinks, over-the-counter diet pills, and migraine medications.
-Changing your diet to exclude these can be helpful in reducing breast pain.
+Omitting coffee, tea and soda can help reduce breast pain.
+Other things also cause breast pain, including chocolate, cheese, bananas, nuts, red wine, "energy" drinks, over-the-counter diet pills, and migraine medications.
+Changing your diet to exclude these can help reduce breast pain.

 Fibrocystic conditions are seen on mammograms and ultrasounds as normal breast tissue.

-Costochondritis is a common form of localized breast pain caused by inflammation of the costal cartilages around the ribs that are located behind the breast.
-It might feel like the pain is from the breast itself, but the pain actually is coming from somewhere else.
+Costochondritis is a common form of localized breast pain caused by inflammation of the costal cartilage around the ribs behind the breast.
+It might feel like the pain is from the breast, but it comes from somewhere else.

-Breast imaging such as mammograms, ultrasounds, MRI, chest x-rays, and CT scans will not diagnose costochondritis but can confirm that there are no other abnormalities in the breast or chest.
+Breast imaging such as mammograms, ultrasounds, MRIs, chest x-rays, and CT scans will not diagnose costochondritis but can confirm that there are no other abnormalities in the breast or chest.

 Some women with fibrocystic breast changes can develop cysts in their breasts.
-There are different types of benign breast cysts.
-Although doctors and scientists don't know what causes breast cysts to occur, some research has shown that they may be a result of hormonal changes in the body.
+However, there are different types of benign breast cysts.
+Although doctors and scientists don't know what causes breast cysts, some research has shown that they may result from hormonal changes in the body.

 Typically, cysts are small and will go away by themselves.
-If the cyst is enlarging, painful or there is a question as to the type of cyst it may be, fluid may be drained from the cyst using a needle.
-A breast surgeon or radiologist would perform this procedure called an ultrasound-guided cyst aspiration.
+However, if the cyst is enlarging or painful, or there is a question about the type of cyst, fluid may be drained using a needle.
+Then, a breast surgeon or radiologist would perform ultrasound-guided cyst aspiration.
 This is often used for large and unsightly or painful cysts.

 Breast surgeons rarely recommend surgical removal of a benign cyst.
-Most women find that benign cysts will resolve after menopause, especially if they are not taking any type of hormone replacement medications.
+Most women find that benign cysts will resolve after menopause, especially if they are not taking hormone-replacement medications.

-Having breast cysts does not increase a person's risk of developing future breast cancer.
+Breast cysts do not increase a person's risk of developing future breast cancer.

-To help alleviate the pain that can be caused by breast cysts, breast specialists may recommend modifications to a person's diet as well as wearing a well-fitted bra (sports bra when active), using vitamin E, and treating pain with non-steroidal anti-inflammatory medications (NSAIDs)
+To help alleviate the pain that breast cysts can cause, breast specialists may recommend modifications to a person's diet as well as wearing a well-fitted bra (sports bra when active), using vitamin E, and treating pain with non-steroidal anti-inflammatory medications (NSAIDs)